Refugees of South Sudan

 South Sudanese refugees are persons originating from the African country of South Sudan, but seeking refuge outside the borders of their native country.
 The world's youngest independent country has a recent and troubled history of prolonged conflicts and ecosystem mismanagement such as overlogging, which has led to desertification.
 These forces have resulted not only in violence and famine, but also the forced migration of large numbers of the population, both inside and outside the country's borders.
 South Sudan was cited as the largest refugee crisis in 2016, being the world's third largest, followed by Syria and Afghanistan.
 As of 2022, the UNHCR estimated that there were 2.4 million refugees under its mandate originating from South Sudan, making the country the fifth largest source of refugees.

+In March 2024, the UNHCR and its partners called for $1.4 billion in aid to support more than two million South Sudanese refugees across five African nations, highlighting the ongoing humanitarian needs of these displaced populations.

 Internally displaced South Sudanese

-At least 2 million people in South Sudan became internally displaced persons as a result of the South Sudanese Civil War, which began in 2013.
+At least 2 million people in South Sudan became internally displaced persons as a result of the South Sudanese Civil War, which lasted from 2013 to 2020.

+Disruptions to food aid in Upper Nile in May 2025

+The UN predicts that food aid might run out by the end of May 2025 for up to 60,000 malnourished children in the Upper Nile state.
+The specific agencies predicting this possibility are the World Food Programme and UNICEF.

+On May 8, it was reported that a barge on the Nile was not able to get through due to armed conflict.
+A UNICEF representative said, “We have reluctantly taken the unprecedented step of holding back supplies for fear that they will not reach the children that so desperately need them, due to the ongoing fighting.”